Autonomous Gaming Agents 2026: Why Legal Farm-Bots Killed the Grind

 We have all been there.
 You want to reach Level 50 to wear that cool armor, but you have to kill 5,000 boars to get there.

-In the past, if you used a "bot" to do this for you, you got banned.
+It’s boring.
+It’s repetitive.
+It’s work.
+In the past, if you used a "bot" to do this for you, you faced the swift and unforgiving ban-hammer of the game's anti-cheat engine.

-This is the death of the grind.
+This is the death of the grind, and it changes the fundamental economics of gaming forever.

 Explore AI Gaming 2026 Hub